-Check in bulk, if email addresses in a csv file are real without sending any messages.
+Check in bulk, if email addresses in a .csv file are real before sending any messages.

 Validation in a nutshell